MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwcreateinstance.md

 }
 ```

 The CTRPP-generated Create function will be named *Prefix*Create*Counterset*. *Prefix* is usually blank, but may be present if the `-prefix` parameter was used on the CTRPP command-line. *Counterset* is the name of the counterset, as specified in the manifest.
 The function will have Data parameters based on the structures defined in the manifest.
 The function will wrap the user-provided data block(s) into an array of `PCW_DATA` structures and then call `PcwCreateInstance`.
-Note that the function references a *Counterset* variable (`MyCounterset` in the example), which is a global variable that holds the counterset registration handle initialized by the CTRPP-generated Register\*\*\* function.
+Note that the function references a *Counterset* variable (`MyCounterset` in the example), which is a global variable that holds the counterset registration handle initialized by the CTRPP-generated RegisterXxx function.

 ## -see-also